Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about lungs and the respiratory system (GCSE and Key Stage 3)

 Structure and function of the human lung

 GCSE worksheet on the structure and function of the human lung.
 This DART – directed activities related to texts (DARTs) encourages student interaction with a text describing lung function and structure.
-Students use a labelled diagram of a lung to complete some text, and then use the text to annotate the lung diagram.
+Students use a labelled diagram of a lung to complete some text, and then use the text to annotate the lung diagram including trachea, ribs, bronchioles, diaphragm, intercostal muscles and alveoli.
 This resource was contributed by Jill White.
 Click here for more information on DARTs.
 (PDF)

 Click here for teaching resources on respiration